WordPress/wordpress-playground/packages/docs/site/docs/blueprints/01-index.md

 ### Write it once, use it anywhere

 Blueprints work both on the web and in node.js.
 You can run them both in the same JavaScript process, and through a remote Playground Client.
 They are the universal language of configuration.
 Where you can run Playground, you can use Blueprints.

-## Learn More

-Enhance your understanding of Blueprints with these resources:

--   [Blueprints 101](https://github.com/adamziel/blueprints/blob/trunk/docs/index.md) - Blueprints API crash course